Tools for everybody

 Check out this knowledge base

-It is hosting guides and How-Tos for several research data and software related topics covering Version control, Build system, Cross-linking publication, software and datasets, Continuous Integration, Containerization, Test-driven development and code quality, Test quantification, visualization and evaluation on HPC-clusters.
+Which is hosting guides and How-Tos for several research data and software related topics, covering Version control, Build system, Cross-linking publication, software and datasets, Continuous Integration, Containerization, Test-driven development and code quality, Test quantification, visualization and evaluation on HPC-clusters.

-The are also categorized by the having part in a minimal or full workflow for (improving) scientific software, which poses as the base concept of the knowledge hub.
+The topics are also categorized by having part in the minimal or full version of the workflow for (improving) scientific software, which poses as an underlying concept of the knowledge hub.